 Chinese people are way ahead of us both regarding using technology.
 We quickly found out that.

 Wechat is the most important app to have.
 It is a combination of Twitter, Facebook and Instagram.
 Besides, we also use it to help translate, as well as pay for electricity, water and gas.
 Wechat also gives you access to public services, health, wealth and numerous other services.
 Best off all, we have a great connection to call home without hiccups or cut offs.
 If you are travelling to China, note that not everything on the web is accessible, unless you have a good and reliable VPN.

 Another app which was and is still helpful is ‘Explore Shanghai’.
 It is a fantastic metro app, not a full Shanghai travel guide, but at the same time a route planner and GPS.
 It works offline and it is in English, hurray!

 Besides the phone technology and the several helpful apps there are of course also the many cameras around the city.
 Many find it disturbing but we don’t have a problem with it, we don’t have anything to hide, it actually gives us a very safe feeling.
 There are also live webcams so you can see the city from wherever you are in the world.
-Here is the cam for the Pudong district.

 Yannick works as a culinary instructor at Le Cordon Bleu.
 Before heading here, we wondered how teaching in China could work.